 Will the food parcel cater for my whole family?

-Our foodbank will adapt your food parcel according to the number of adults and children indicated on your voucher.
-They will also endeavour to provide foods that are age appropriate and in suitable quantities for your children.
-We can sometimes offer baby foods, and please let us know if you have a child under-2 who needs formula milk and we will try our best to help.
+Our food bank will adapt your food parcel according to the number of adults and children indicated on your voucher.
+We will also endeavour to provide foods that are age appropriate and in suitable quantities for your children.
+We can often offer baby foods, and please let us know if you have a child under-2 who needs formula milk and we will try our best to help.

 I have a baby, can you help with supplies of nappies and baby food?

-Our foodbank usually carries a small stock of nappies and baby foods, which we can add to your parcel.
-Please let the foodbank know when you arrive if you need additional items for your baby.
-We will also signpost you to local provision of further support where possible, for instance Healthy Start vouchers and Little Village (who provide clothes and equipment to families with children under-5).
+Yes – we provide nappies, baby wipes and baby foods, which we can add to your parcel.
+Please let us know when you arrive if you need additional items for your baby.
+We can also signpost you to provision of further support where possible, for instance Healthy Start vouchers and Little Village (who provide clothes and equipment to families with children under-5).